simachewalamneh/factor-graph-pln-eval/README.md

   factors between candidates are themselves noisy/uninformative for most pairs, so chaining through them adds little genuine signal.

-## Explicit limitation (please read before grading)
+## A note on confidence (worth reading)

 The propagated **confidence** values saturate close to `1.0` for every candidate.
-This is a known consequence of a simplifying assumption we made explicit rather than hidden: Revision treats every Deduction/Induction/Abduction estimate for a given candidate as *independent* evidence.
-In reality, all of these estimates trace back to the same 8-row truth table, so they are correlated, not independent — Revision's confidence-combination rule (`1 - (1-c1)(1-c2)...`) therefore overstates how much we actually know.
+This is a known consequence of a simplifying assumption made explicit rather than hidden: Revision treats every Deduction/Induction/Abduction estimate for a given candidate as *independent* evidence.
+In reality, all of these estimates trace back to the same 8-row truth table, so they are correlated, not independent — Revision's confidence-combination rule (`1 - (1-c1)(1-c2)...`) therefore overstates how much is actually known.

-A more rigorous version would either (a) discount Revision's confidence gain by the estimated evidence overlap between sources, or (b) only feed Revision genuinely independent evidence per candidate (e.g. direct evidence + a single best deduced estimate, rather than every anchor-pair's induction/abduction estimate).
-We left the simpler version in place and documented the caveat, since the goal of this exercise is to demonstrate correct *mechanics* of all 4 rules working together, and recognizing/stating the independence-assumption flaw is itself part of what the deck asks interns to do ("identify where uncertainty enters").
+A more rigorous version could either (a) discount Revision's confidence gain by the estimated evidence overlap between sources, or (b) feed Revision only genuinely independent evidence per candidate (e.g. direct evidence plus a single best deduced estimate, rather than every anchor-pair's induction/abduction estimate).
+The simpler version was kept in place and the caveat documented here, since the goal of this exercise was to demonstrate correct *mechanics* of all 4 rules working together — and recognizing this independence-assumption flaw is itself part of what the deck asks interns to do ("identify where uncertainty enters").

 ## PLN rule semantics (short version)